xunxdd/Alexa-Lunch-Spinner/README.md

 Give Alexa Lunch Spinner a try by saying: Alexa, ask Lunch Spinner.

-Alexa will happily (playfully) spin its lunch wheel for you and pick a food for you; then based on your location (zip or city and state) and find a restaurant for you.
+Alexa will happily (playfully) spin its lunch wheel for you and pick a food for you; then based on your location (zip or city and state) find a restaurant for you.
 Alexa will also send you some happy fortune cookie quote!

 # Installation